Design against reality.

 ‘Abstract first’ is the logic of modern management.

 So, in the end, we act as if the concept, the framework, the model is truth.
-The concrete becomes the messy exception we overlook for the sake of the business, the system, the bigger picture, progress itself.
+The concrete reality—the real stuff happening around us and to us—becomes the messy exception we overlook for the sake of the business, the system, the bigger picture, progress itself.

-But God’s truth is not abstract.6 His truth confronts abstraction.
+But God’s truth is not abstract.5 His truth confronts abstraction.
 His reality interrupts our models.

-This first essay exposed the illusion: we live and work as if reality is abstract first, as if the model is more true than the world, as if Christ is only welcomed after our systems have already decided what counts as real.
-Once abstraction becomes authoritative, Christ is not denied; He is diminished, reassigned, and subordinated to the engineered order.
+In this essay, I discussed the illusion that we live and work as if reality is abstract first, as if our model is more true than the world.
+Once our abstractions—our conceptual frameworks and models—become authoritative, Christ is not denied; He is diminished, reassigned, and subordinated to the engineered order.

-But this leads to a deeper question.
+And this leads to a deeper question.
 What if reality is not first available to our conceptual grip at all?
 What if the world is not neutral material waiting to be rendered by us, but a reality already addressed by God, and capable of addressing us?
-That is where we will turn next in Part II: from the illusion of abstraction to the decisive contrast between rendered reality and encountered reality.
+That is what I’ll write about next in Part II.
+I’ll contrast the reality we render with reality we encounter.

 Thought becomes false when it refuses to kneel before Christ.
 “See to it that no one takes you captive by philosophy and empty deceit, according to human tradition… and not according to Christ.” —Colossians 2:8.
 Scripture does not condemn thought, but it does unmask thinking that becomes self-grounding and self-authorizing.
 The problem is not conceptuality as such; the problem is conceptuality detached from the living center of truth in Christ.
 When our models begin to decide beforehand what reality is permitted to be, thought has ceased to be servant and has become master.
 All true knowing must be reordered under its proper object, and that object is God’s self-revelation in Jesus Christ.